pooltogether/pooltogether-client-monorepo/README.md

 - `ui`: a stub React component library with [Tailwind CSS](https://tailwindcss.com/) shared by both `web` and `ecosystem` applications
 - `eslint-config-custom`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `tsconfig`: `tsconfig.json`s used throughout the monorepo
+- `client-js`: A js wrapper of the protocol for easy access to interacting with on chain data

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).